bjacobel/menuderp/README.md

 #### The Pitch
-The site hasn't launched yet, but when it does - [send me an email](mailto:bjacobel@gmail.com) if you're interested in beta testing, or just [head over to the site](http://menuwat.ch) and start kicking the tires.
-Find a bug (and have it confirmed by me that said bug is reproduceable/significant/not actually a feature/etc) and I'll give you a free upgrade to a Pro account.
+The isn't quite ready yet, but when it is - [send me an email](mailto:bjacobel@gmail.com) if you're interested in beta testing, or just [head over to the site](http://menuwat.ch) and start kicking the tires.
+Find a bug (and have it confirmed by me that said bug is reproduceable/significant/not actually a feature/etc) and I'll give you a free upgraded account.
 Sound good?
 Good.